kide-vm/kide/README.md

 Vool is Ruby without the fluff.
 No unless, no reverse if/while, no splats.
 Just simple oo.
 (Without this level the step down to the next layer was just too big)

-Also Vool has a typed syntax tree, unlike the AST from the parser gem.
-This is easier when writing conversion code: the code goes with the specific class
-(more oo than the visitor pattern, imho)

 ### Mom